heroiclabs/nakama-docs/docs/runtime-code-basics.md

 ### Server to server

 Sometimes it's useful to create HTTP REST handlers which can be used by web services and ease integration into custom server environments.
-This can be achieved by using the [RPC hook](#rpc-hook), however this uses the [Runtime HTTP Key](install-configuration.md#runtime) to authenticate with the server.
+This can be achieved by using the [RPC hook](#rpc-hook).
+However, this uses the [Runtime HTTP Key](install-configuration.md#runtime) to authenticate with the server.

 ```lua tab="Lua"
 local nk = require("nakama")